bobbingwide/oik-loader/readme.txt

 - plugins which are required for other functionality

-The site should operate with/without Gutenberg being activated.
+If not running an FSE the site should operate with/without Gutenberg being activated.
+Currently Gutenberg is required for an FSE theme.
+In v1.1.0 the logic has been changed to support different variants of the Gutenberg plugin being the activated plugin.

 == Screenshots ==
 1. None

 == Upgrade Notice ==
+= 1.1.0 =
+Upgrade for a fix to issue #11 allowing a variation of the Gutenberg plugin to be activated.

 = 1.0.0 =
 Upgrade for improved support for custom taxonomies and endpoints registered by plugins, through use of the oik-loader-extras.csv file.